TRIANGLE CAPITAL CORPORATION

 (iii) if permitted by the Committee in its sole discretion, a Participant may change any Payment Date (but not the form of benefit) previously designated by the Participant pursuant to Section 3.2, provided, however, that: (A) the Participant must make an election designating the new Payment Date at least twelve (12) months prior to the Payment Date previously designated; (B) such election shall not take effect until at least twelve (12) months after the date on which it is made; (C) the new Payment Date must be at least five (5) years later in time than the Payment Date previously designated; (D) all payments that otherwise would have begun on the Payment Date previously designated must, after such change, begin on the new Payment Date; and (E) the new Payment Date designated by the Participant must otherwise comply with the requirements of Section 3.2.

 (b) Small Accounts.
-If a Participant’s Account is $18,000 (this amount shall be adjusted annually for cost-of-living increases consistent with Section 402(g)(4) of the Code) or less at the time of the Participant’s Separation from Service, such Participant’s Deferred Compensation Benefits shall automatically be paid to him in a single lump sum payment as soon as practicable following his Separation from Service.
+If a Participants Account is $17,000 (this amount shall be adjusted for cost-of-living increases pursuant to Section 402(g)(4) of the Code) or less at the time of the Participants Separation from Service, such Participants Deferred Compensation Benefits shall automatically be paid to him in a single lump sum payment as soon as practicable following his Separation from Service.

 ADMINISTRATION OF PLAN

-(b) Compliance with Section 409A.
-The Plan is intended to comply with or be exempt from (as applicable) the provisions of Section 409A, and the Committee shall interpret the Plan in a manner
+(b) Compliance with Tax Provisions.
+The Plan is intended to comply with the provisions of Section 409A of the Code (including the U.S. Treasury Regulations and other guidance issued thereunder), and the Committee shall interpret the Plan in a manner consistent therewith.

 (c) Delegation of Duties.
 The Committee may delegate any of its administrative duties, including, without limitation, duties with respect to the processing, review, investigation, approval and payment of Deferred Compensation Benefits, to a named administrator or administrators.